 QNP will continue to assess new suppliers for modern slavery risk, including obtaining additional information and assurances where necessary.
-QNP is developing education and training materials for employees and contractors on ethical sourcing.

 Assessing effectiveness of actions

 QNP is captured as part of Wesfarmers internal audit plan which includes periodic audits of divisional ethical sourcing programs and compliance with the Wesfarmers Ethical Sourcing and Modern Slavery Policy.
 QNP tracks, manages and reports progress on a range of indicators used to assess the effectiveness of its business programs which includes supplier risk assessments and internal grievance mechanisms.
 QNP will continue to improve its understanding of modern slavery risks in its supply chains and will report annually on progress of identification, assessment and remediation of these risks.